 It’s not surprising when you see a fully grown adult in full color, they are simply stunning.

-Not long ago these fish commanded a very high price and was only available to a select few people who could afford one.
+Not long ago, these fish commanded a very high price and were only available to a select few people who could afford one.
 Recently they have dropped in price and more of these stunning fish are being imported.
 This has brought the price down considerably.

 Now they are affordable, are they suitable for your aquarium?

 Let’s look at amazing Emperor Angelfish in more detail and see if they are suited to your home aquarium.